miho/CellTreeEditDistance/README.md

 #### --case=1
 This case is used to query neurons with Lucene.
 Json-files containing neuronnames are very important when using the framework.
 They are used to tell for which neurons a TED-calculation shall be made.
 With this case it is possible to search the Metadata for neurons with specific properties.
 Not all Metadata are searchable only the ones that have a related swc file in the SWCfiles directory outside 00_Ignore.
-IMPORTANT: If the json-files from the bachelor-thesis shall be used, the 'ProgramData.zip' has to be used (preprocessing was not reproducible because it was not working alphabetically, but it is now).
+IMPORTANT: If the json-files from the bachelor-thesis shall be used, the 'ProgramData.zip' has to be used!

 Here is an example query:
 ```